lvzrr/jmake/README.md

 ## 📝 Configuration (JMakefile)

 You can customize jmake with a `jmakefile` in the project root.
-Example:
+These are the default assumed if no jmakefile is provided:

 ```jmakefile
 src='src'